 Complete removal and cleaning of any undesirable materials and proper backfilling of depressions will be necessary to develop support for the proposed facilities.
 Widen all depressions as necessary to accommodate compaction equipment and provide a level base for placing any fill.

 All fills shall be properly moistened and compacted as specified in the section on compaction and moisture recommendations.
 All subbase fill required to bring the structure areas up to subgrade elevation should be placed in horizontal lifts not exceeding 6.0 inches compacted thickness or in horizontal lifts with thicknesses compatible with the compaction equipment utilized.

-Fill placement in wash areas, trench areas, or sloped topography should involve horizontal layers placed in 6-inch lifts; such that each successive lift is benched into the native site soils a minimum lateral distance of 5.0 feet.
+Fill placement in wash areas, trench areas, or sloped topography should involve horizontal layers placed in 6- inch lifts; such that each successive lift is benched into the native site soils a minimum lateral distance of 5.0 feet.

-Any tree removal efforts made to accommodate the new structure must include removal of the root systems, followed by backfilling of the volume occupied by the root ball.
+Any removed trees to accommodate the new structure must include removal of the root systems, followed by backfilling of the volume occupied by the root ball.
 Typically, to remove all significant roots such that the maximum diameter of any root is no greater than 1⁄2 inch, it is required to excavate to a depth of 4.0 feet to capture all applicable roots.
 Further, the lateral extent of each tree root excavation is generally 8.0 feet (twice the depth).
-An inspection of the site should be performed during the grubbing process to ensure that all applicable materials have been removed.